caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 ### Myth #4: Meditation is escapism.
-**Truth:** The real purpose of meditation isn't to tune out and get away from it all but to tune in and get in touch with your true self -- that eternal aspect of yourself that goes beyond all the ever- changing, external circumstances of your life.
+**Truth:** The real purpose of meditation isn't to tune out and get away from it all but to tune in and get in touch with your true self -- that eternal aspect of yourself that goes beyond all the ever-changing, external circumstances of your life.
 In meditation you dive below the mind's churning surface, which tends to be filled with repetitive thoughts about the past and worries about the future, into the still point of pure consciousness.
 In this state of transcendent awareness, you let go of all the stories you've been telling yourself about who you are, what is limiting you, and where